sarahhshaikhh/Nail-Disease-Detection-Using-Deep-Learning/README.md

-# Nail Disease Detection using Deep Learning
+# AI-Based Nail Disease Detection using Deep Learning and Computer Vision

-A deep learning-based system that classifies nail disease images with high accuracy.
-This tool aims to assist dermatologists and individuals in detecting nail diseases by simply uploading an image.
+*A deep learning web application that assists in the early identification of nail diseases using computer vision and MobileNetV2.*

+---

 # Overview

+Early detection of nail abnormalities can play an important role in identifying underlying health conditions and encouraging timely medical consultation.
+However, access to specialized dermatological assessment may not always be readily available.

-This project aims to classify nail images into six categories using a Convolutional Neural Network based on the MobileNetV2 architecture.
-The system can assist dermatologists or individuals in identifying nail diseases by simply uploading an image.
+This project presents an AI-powered web application that classifies nail images into six disease categories using a **MobileNetV2-based Convolutional Neural Network**.
+The application combines deep learning with an intuitive web interface to provide instant predictions while also offering educational resources, AI-assisted guidance, and appointment booking features.

+---

+# Business Problem

+Patients often delay seeking medical advice due to limited access to specialists or difficulty recognizing early symptoms.

+The objective of this project was to develop an accessible AI-powered system capable of:

+- Detecting common nail diseases from uploaded images
+- Supporting preliminary screening
+- Improving healthcare awareness
+- Providing additional resources beyond prediction through an integrated web platform

+---

+# Project Highlights

+- Developed a **6-class deep learning image classification model**
+- Achieved **91.6% validation accuracy** using MobileNetV2
+- Built a complete **Flask-based web application**
+- Integrated AI chatbot, dermatologist appointment booking, health insights, and community features
+- Designed a responsive user interface for real-time disease prediction

+---

+# Dataset & Preprocessing

+The dataset consists of labeled nail images belonging to six disease categories.

-# Classes Detected:
+### Classes

 - Acral Lentiginous Melanoma
 - Blue Finger
 - Clubbing